 Hurricane Irma caused devastating damage to Sugarloaf Key.
-It damaged much of the foliage in Lazy Lakes, and the surrounding area.
+It damaged much of the foliage in Sugarloaf Key and the surrounding area.

 Sugarloaf Key is a convenient location and relatively close to Key West.
 The distance to Key West is approximately 15 minutes by car.
 There is also access to the public bus service, but some guests say that it’s so slow it’s not worth using.

-Lazy Lakes is pet friendly according to their pet policy.
+Sun Outdoors Sugarloaf Key is pet friendly, according to their pet policy.

 Geiger Key RV Resort

 Note: The Geiger Key RV Resort website says: “Please note our RV park is NOT child-friendly, there are no play areas for children such as a pool or beach.”

 Geiger Key RV Resort has both waterfront and non-waterfront campsites.
 All sites are back-in.
 There are also several RV trailers for rent.
 They have both daily and weekly rates.

 Please refer to this link for all camping and rental rates.